pdunne/caliph/README.md

 Written as a simple excerise to use `poetry`

-THe rust version is preferred: [caliph-rs](https://github.com/pdunne/caliph-rs)
+The rust version is preferred: [caliph-rs](https://github.com/pdunne/caliph-rs)